thundergolfer/telefork/Readme.md

 telefork restore checkpoint.img
 ```

+`dumpme.sh` is a simple script that counts slowly to 10 with `echo` and `sleep`.
+In the example above you can save the process once it's counted to 3 and then
+later restore it and see it finish counting to 10 before exiting successfully!

+This example uses all the features originally implemented by Tristan _plus_ basic
+file descriptor restoration, needed because a bash process will read from its source
+code file before exiting.

 # How it works

 Read the code in `src/lib.rs!`.
 Tristan wrote it all in **one file with